Back to Blog

 How many state privacy laws will be in effect by the end of Q3 2026?

-At least 20 comprehensive state privacy laws will be in effect by September 30, 2026, with Maine potentially making it 21 if LD 1822 is signed.
-This includes the new laws that took effect in 2026 (Indiana, Kentucky, Rhode Island) plus all previously effective laws.
+At least 20 comprehensive state privacy laws will be in effect by September 30, 2026.
+Maine will not make it 21 in 2026 because LD 1822 died between houses on April 13, 2026.
+The 2026 effective-date count includes the new laws that took effect in 2026 (Indiana, Kentucky, Rhode Island) plus all previously effective laws.

 Does the Connecticut CTDPA lower threshold apply retroactively?